8 Things To Find Out About Your Parents Now

 source: My modern met

-It’s often difficult to imagine that our parents were once children themselves.
-Chances are, your parents probably have at least one fond childhood memory that really sticks out for them.
+It’s hard to imagine our parents were once children, too.
+Your parents likely have a few fond childhood memories that stand out for them.

 2. What was your first concert?